Chapter 2:

 A sickening, wet scraping.

-That was the first sound she heard.
-It vibrated up from the ground, followed by muffled sobs.
-Something felt deeply, terribly wrong.
-Her finger twitched.
-The dirt against her back was uneven and cold, a warm wetness spilled from her.
-A desperate breath caught in her throat with a thick, gurgling liquid.
-Her mouth tasted of blood.
+That was the first thing she heard.
+It vibrated up from the ground along with muffled sobs.
+Immediately, something felt horribly wrong.
+Her fingers twitched.
+She felt dirt against her back, uneven and cold, as a warm wetness spilled from her.
+Her breath caught in her throat with a gurgling liquid.
+And her mouth tasted like blood.
 Suffocating.
 I can’t breathe.

 “Laufa, Laufa!”
 The sobs formed a name.

 …Laufa?
 The name felt familiar, but she didn’t completely recognise it.
-She grasped for her own name, but couldn’t remember anything.
+She tried to reach for her own name, but couldn’t remember anything.
 Anything at all.

 Warm droplets splattered her eyelids.
-She pried them open, and the world slowly crept into focus.
-She saw a boy, no older than sixteen, sobbing above her, his mouth twisted in grief.
+She pried them open, and the world slowly came into focus.
+She saw a boy sobbing above her, his mouth twisted in grief.

 “…Killed her…”

 Hushed whispers.
 A woman wept nearby.
-Blurred figures circled her, gawking.
-Her head throbbed with a pounding behind her eyes.
-Her limbs felt heavy, without strength to even move them.
+Blurred figures circled her, staring.
+Her head throbbed and her limbs felt heavy.
+She didn’t even have the strength to move them.
 Hospital, someone…

 Her vision cleared, landing on the boy’s clothing.
-A brown tunic.
-Leather clogs.
-Behind him, a man watched her, calmly, intently.
-A glowing crystal was set in a silver-ish fitting at the base of his neck.
+A brown tunic, leather clogs.
+Behind him, a man watched intently.
+There was a glowing crystal in a silver-ish fitting at the base of his neck.
 She glanced down.

 Ah.
 Blood.
-She was soaked in blood.
+She was drenched in blood.
 Her hands fumbled for her chest, her body barely obeying.
-Her fingertips felt like they belonged to someone else.
-They were slippery and lifeless.
+Her fingertips felt like they weren’t even hers, slippery and lifeless.
 Slicked in blood.
 Litres of it.

 “H—huagh,” she choked.